CDAT/vcs/README.md

 - branch: Branch to build from.
 - extra_channels: Extra conda channels to use while building.
 - conda: Path to the conda executable.
+- artifact_dir: Directory to store artifacts.
+- copy_conda_package: Will copy the output from `conda build`.

 ## VCS Model
 VCS Allows scientists to produce highly customized plots.
 Everything can be precisely and logically controlled, without any guessing game